winfsp/winfsp/README.md

 * inc/fuse: Public headers for the FUSE compatibility layer.
 * src/dll: Source code to the WinFsp DLL.
 * src/dll/fuse: Source code to the FUSE compatibility layer.
+* src/dotnet: Source code to the .NET layer.
 * src/launcher: Source code to the launcher service and the launchctl utility.
 * src/sys: Source code to the WinFsp FSD.
 * opt/cygfuse: Source code for the Cygwin FUSE package.